-Aiding and abetting extermination and persecutions on political, racial and religious grounds (crime against humanity)
+Aiding and abetting extermination and persecutions on political, racial and religious grounds (crimes against humanity)

-Aiding and abetting murder (violations of the laws or customs of war)
+Aiding and abetting murder (violation of the laws or customs of war)

-• Dragan Jokić aided and abetted the murders of Bosnian Muslim men committed at Orahovac, Pilica/Branjevo Military Farm, and Kozluk by providing engineering resources and personnel to be used to dig mass graves for the executed victims.
+• Jokić aided and abetted the murders of Bosnian Muslim men committed at Orahovac, Pilica/Branjevo Military Farm and Kozluk, by providing engineering resources and personnel to be used to dig mass graves for the executed victims.

-• He rendered practical assistance, which had a substantial effect on the commission of the crime of extermination: he knew about the detention of Bosnian Muslims at the Grbavci School at Orahovac, at the Pilica School, and at Kozluk and he sent Zvornik Brigade heavy digging equipment and personnel to operate this equipment to dig mass graves where executions were either ongoing or had just taken place.
+• Jokić rendered practical assistance, which had a substantial effect on the commission of the crime of extermination: he knew about the detention of Bosnian Muslims at the Grbavci School at Orahovac, at the Pilica School and at Kozluk, and he sent Zvornik Brigade heavy digging equipment and personnel to dig mass graves where executions were either ongoing or had just taken place.

-• Through his aiding and abetting murder, Dragan Jokić participated in the persecutorial campaign against the Bosnian Muslim population.
+• Through his aiding and abetting murder, Jokić participated in the persecutorial campaign against the Bosnian Muslim population.

-DRAGAN JOKIĆ Born 20 August 1957 in Grbavci, Zvornik Municipality, Bosnia and Herzegovina Indictments Initial: 30 May 2001, made public 15 August 2001; amended joinder: 26 May 2003 Surrendered 15 August 2001 Transferred to ICTY 15 August 2001 Initial appearance 21 August 2001, pleaded not guilty to all charges Trial Chamber Judgement 17 January 2005, sentenced to nine years' imprisonment Appeals Chamber Judgement 9 May 2007, sentence affirmed Awaiting transfer
+DRAGAN JOKIĆ Born 20 August 1957 in Grbavci, Zvornik Municipality, Bosnia and Herzegovina Indictments Initial: 30 May 2001, made public 15 August 2001; amended joinder: 26 May 2003 Surrendered 15 August 2001 Transferred to ICTY 15 August 2001 Initial appearance 21 August 2001, pleaded not guilty to all charges Trial Chamber Judgement 17 January 2005, sentenced to nine years' imprisonment Appeals Chamber Judgement 9 May 2007, sentence affirmed Sentence served 22 December 2008, transferred to Austria to serve his sentence; credit was given for time spent in custody; early release granted on 13 January 2010